 In Friuli Venezia Giulia most of the vineyards are located in the southern half of the region facing slopes of the Alps foothills where they can benefit from the most direct sunlight to go along with the night-time cool breezes from the Adriatic.

 Most of the vineyards are located in the southern half of the region facing slopes of the Alps foothills where they can benefit from the most direct sunlight to go along with the night-time cool breezes from the Adriatic, including the large wine regions of Collio Goriziano, Colli Orientali del Friuli, Isonzo and Carso.
-The southeast province of Gorizia is home to the DOCs of the Collio region, most notably Collio Goriziano, dominated by white wine production, making five times more white than red wine.
-Collio wine is typically full bodied and rich, made as a varietal or blend of Friulano, Ribolla Gialla, Malvasia Istriana, Chardonnay, Pinot Bianco, Pinot grigio and Sauvignon blanc.
-Red wine under the designation Collio Rosso is made from a blend of Merlot, Cabernet franc and Cabernet Sauvignon.
-The Isonzo and Carso wine regions are located in the far southeastern part of Friuli-Venezia Giulia bordering Slovenia predominately have a maritime climate with more rainfall than other Friuli regions.
-Over 30 different grapes varieties are grown in the Friuli-Venezia Giulia including international varieties such as Chardonnay, Cabernet Sauvignon and Merlot as well as local varieties like Refosco dal peduncolo rosso, Schioppettino, Friulano, Ribolla Gialla and Verduzzo.
+The southeast province of Gorizia is home to the DOCs of Collio, Colli Oriental del Friuli, Isonzo del Friuli and Carso.
+Wine production is dominated by white wine, making five times more white than red.
+The whites are typically full bodied and rich, made as a single varietal or as a blend that may contain Friuliano, Ribolla Gialla, Malvasia Istriana, Chardonnay Pinot Bianco, Pinot Grigio, or Sauvignon Blanc.
+Also red wine can be made similarly as a single varietal or as a blend with Merlot, Cabernet Franc and Cabernet Sauvignon.
+This southeastern part of Friuli Venzia Giulia bordering on Slovinia has a predominately maritime climate with more rainfall than other Friuli regions.
+Over 30 different grape varieties are grown here.
+In additional to the International varieties, local grapes like Refosco dal Peduncolo, Rosso, Schioppettino, Friuliano, Ribolla Gialla and Verduzzo are celebrated.